Okija

 Okija is the largest town in Ihiala LGA of Anambra State in Southeast Nigeria.
 The town is the oldest of all the towns in Ihiala local government area, and one of the biggest towns in Igboland.
 The people of Okija are predominantly Christians.
 Okija is the home to Madonna University and Legacy University.
 Bordered in the east by Ihembosi and Ukpor cities, within the west by olu or Ogbakubara, within the north by Ozubulu and within the south by Ihiala.
 In Okija, the Ulasi River on its flow to the Atlantic, joins Okposi river one of its tributaries.

-Culture

 Okija Shrine

 The Okija Shrine or Ogwuwu Akpu is the popular local shrine in the city.
 It was a dispute settlement shrine where people with personal, land and business issues go to in order to seek adjudication by the gods.